UniversalDependencies/docs/workgroups/newdoc/location.md

 ~~~

 Welsh [cy] does not even change the word order to distinguish presentation
 from predication.
-The only signal that the first example is predicational is
+The only signal that the first of the following two
-the definite article of the subject (Feuillet 1998:691; Creissels 2019:51;
+examples is predicational is the definite article of the subject (Feuillet
-Croft 2022:318):
+1998:691; Creissels 2019:51; Croft 2022:318):

 ~~~ sdparse
 Mae/AUX 'r/DET car/NOUN yma/ADV ./PUNCT \n Is the car here .